Design for print, five things to be aware of.

-You’ve come up with the big idea and generated the visuals, now it’s time to prepare that artwork for print and look forward to receiving a knock out finished result landing on your doorstep.
+You’ve come up with the big idea and generated the visuals, now it’s time to design for print and look forward to receiving a knock out finished result landing on your doorstep.

 Wait a minute, if you’ve only ever worked on digital design and not print design there are a few pitfalls to beware of.
 So here are, my five things to help you get it right.